dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.3.6
+- Fix: Prevent SQL error on failed transactions "BIGINT UNSIGNED value is out of range".

 = 3.3.5 =
 - Fix: Prevent browser caches from retrieving old assets (js,css).
 Plugin version is now part of filenames as well as in the `ver` GET parameter.
 Solves problems with some CDNs and plugins that discard the version parameter.